bjan816/ThinkSpatial/README.md

 You can submit your answer, by clicking the check button.
 However, there is a penalty for each time you click the check button, and the answer is wrong.
 Do not click the check button, unless you are sure your answer is correct.
 ![](./markdown/coderunner5.png)

 Once you have finished your attempt, then click the submit all button at the end of the quiz.
-If you do not finish in time, Code-Runner will submit all you have done and mark it automatically.
+If you do not finish in time, CodeRunner will submit all you have done and mark it automatically.
 ![](./markdown/coderunner6.png)

 ## Usage Examples - ThinkSpatial Game